UniMath/agda-unimath/src/logic/propositional-double-negation-elimination.lagda.md

     has-prop-double-negation-elim-iff' (iff-retract e)
 ```

-### If the negation of a type with double negation elimination is decidable, then the type is merely decidable
+### If the negation of a type with double negation elimination is decidable, then the type is inhabited or empty

 ```agda
 module _